awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-about-examples.md

 Do not store sensitive data in a `String` or `StringList` parameter\.
 For all sensitive data that must remain encrypted, use only the `SecureString` parameter type\.
 For more information, see [SecureString parameters](sysman-paramstore-securestring.md)\.

-When you reference a parameter, you specify the parameter name by using the following convention:
+When you reference a parameter, you specify the parameter name by using the following convention\.

 \{\{`ssm:parameter-name`\}\}